Policy Feature Issue: November Jobs Report

 Facts You Need to Know:

-Long-term Unemployment (those unemployed for more than 27 weeks) remained stagnant from last month at approximately 4.4 million Americans.
+- Long-term unemployment (those unemployed for more than 27 weeks) remained unchanged at 4.06 million in the month of November.

-The Labor Force Participation Rate, which identifies the number of people who are active participants in the labor force (relative to the total population), remained nearly unchanged from April at 63.4%, an increase from 63.3% in April.
-The Employment-Population Ratio, a metric which establishes the raw employment rate, remained unchanged from April at 58.6%.
+- The Labor Force Participation Rate (LFPR), which identifies the number of people who are active participants in the labor force (relative to the total population), increased to 63.0 percent in November from 62.8 percent in October.
+In October, the LFPR dropped to its lowest level since March 1978.

 Why Does a “Pro-Growth” Agenda Matter?